botswin/BotCloud/README.md

 ### Billing

 BotCloud uses usage-based billing: **1 minute of browser session time = 1 quota unit**.
-Pricing is still being finalized—contact your service provider for the latest unit costs.
+Pricing is still being finalized, so contact your service provider for the latest unit costs.

 ---